NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 > Then Jehovah rained on Sodom and Gomorrah sulfur and fire from Jehovah out of heaven.

-Here we have two Jehovahs, one on earth ([see 18:33](#genesis-1833)) and one in heaven.
-Jehovah on earth calls down fure, and the fire comes from Jehovah in heaven.
+Here we have two Jehovahs, one on earth ([see 18:33](#genesis-1833)) and one in heaven, yet there is only one Jehovah.
+Jehovah on earth calls down fire, and the fire comes from Jehovah in heaven.
 This shows that Jehovah is acting in two distinct agents, one immanent[^immanent] and one transcendent[^transcendent].
 This is a key scripture in the ancient Jewish doctrine of [the Two Powers in Heaven](#the-two-powers-in-heaven).
 It proves that God has a plurality of persons, and that he can be physically manifested on earth.

 ## Exodus 19:9